Local Hero Seb Bechara is named in King’s Honours List

 Seb and the Handi Dragons have risen to the top of their game, crowned French and European club champions, on multiple occasions!

-Earlier this month, he accepted this international award alongside New Zealanders, Raecene McGregor (Women’s Golden Boot) and Joey Manu (Men’s Golden Boot).
+He accepted this international award alongside New Zealanders, Raecene McGregor (Women’s Golden Boot) and Joey Manu (Men’s Golden Boot).

 We’re exhausted just writing it but there’s more!!
 From the Golden Boot ceremony, Seb headed straight off to the Rugby League Wheelchair World Cup.